DinoKao23/Datason/README.md

 ### Part 2: Machine Learning
 The second part of the project explores two modeling approaches to forecast the potential total value of EPA awards: regression and classification.
+- Regression
-- Regression: Focuses on predicting the continuous value of the target variable.
-We utilize:
+  We aim to predict the continuous value of the target variable using two distinct algorithms:
+    - Linear Regression: This simple and fast algorithm serves as our baseline model, providing initial insights into the data's linear relationships.
+Detailed in `LinearRegressionModel.py`.
+    - XGBoost: For enhanced precision and performance, we employ the XGBoost algorithm, known for its advanced capabilities in handling complex data structures.
+Detailed in `xgboost_regression.py`.

     - Linear Regression (`LinearRegressionModel.py`): A simple and fast algorithm for baseline modeling.
     - XGBoost (`xgboost_regression.py`): An advanced algorithm for improved accuracy and performance.
-- Classification: Aims to categorize the target variable into specific classes.
-We explore various algorithms (`LogisticRegressionModel.py`) to identify the most effective approach for our objective.
+- Classification
+  We apply logistic regression to classify the potential value of EPA awards into specific categories.
+Detailed in `LogisticRegressionModel.py`.

 Each model's performance is evaluated to determine the best approach for forecasting the value of EPA awards, considering the specific needs of small, women-owned, and minority-owned businesses.